PipedreamHQ/pipedream/docs/docs/workflows/managing/README.md

 **All workflow code is private by default.
 The data you send to a workflow, or logs you generate, is also private**.

-You can change the visibility of workflow code using the dropdown menu to the right of the **code** label at the top of your workflow:
+You can change the visibility of workflow code using the drop-down menu to the right of the **code** label at the top of your workflow:

 <div>
 <img alt="Workflow visibility toggle" src="./images/workflow-visibility.png">